East L.A. walkouts: Student demands

-Following the walkouts, students were able to meet with the board of education.
-At this meeting, student leaders presented a list of demands that addressed what they felt were the most pressing issues within their schools that affected their education.
+Following the walkouts, participating students from the five East LA high schools were able to meet with the Los Angeles Board of Education.
+At this meeting, student leaders presented a list of thirty-nine demands that called for systemic reforms to address inequities in public education for Latinx students.
+Key points addressed what students felt were the most pressing issues within their schools that affected their education.